 Music makes smart kids.
-Music is the one activity that simulates the whole brain – when you listen to music, the neural activity in your brain causes it to light up like a Christmas tree.
-When you MAKE music – your brain responds with a fireworks display!
-The more neural connections are made, and the stronger and deeper they become through repetition, the more equipped a child is to learn, think abstractly, solve problems and so forth.
+Music is the one activity that simulates the whole brain— when you listen to music, the neural activity in your brain causes it to light up like a Christmas tree.
+When you actively make music, your brain responds with a fireworks display!
+The more neural connections are made, and the stronger and deeper they become through repetition, the more equipped a child is to learn, think abstractly and solve problems..

-With all young children, but particularly babies and toddlers, repetition is important.
+With all young children repetition is important.
 They will soon remember and recognize faces and objects while exploring things with their mouths and hands.
-They will grow to anticipate particular songs that delight them, through plenty of repetition.
+They will grow to anticipate particular songs that delight them, through repetition.
 One year olds start to identify their body parts and will enjoy copying you and their parent.
-They will be interested in instrument exploration – tasting, touching, shaking, banging and more!
+They will be interested in instrument exploration—tasting, touching, shaking, banging and more!

 Toddlers begin to engage in pretend play.
-Acting like tigers, frogs, rockets or other exciting things captures their attention.
-They begin to recognize animals, numbers, colours, shapes and sounds, concept opposites such as high and low, loud and soft, fast and slow.
+Acting like tigers, frogs and rockets captures their attention.
+They begin to recognize animals, numbers, colours, shapes and sounds, along with concept opposites such as high and low, loud and soft, fast and slow.
 Be sure to feed their growing brains with a variety of learning activities and topics.
 Be prepared to go with the flow with the ideas and conversation the children bring to your class.

-Older children may like to think up verses for songs, choosing actions for movement activities, selecting instruments and so forth.
+Older children may like to think up funny verses for songs, choose actions for movement activities or select instruments to play.
 Include opportunities for older children that promote pre-reading skills (ie using felts for counting).
-Even older children love to role play and imagine that they are in various situations or doing imaginative things.
+Even older children love to role play and imagine.
 The phrase “I wonder…” is often a great starting point for encouraging kids to use their imaginations.

 Baby vocal plays are fun for babies and young children – enjoy making “baby” sounds together.
 When you hear a baby coo and gurgle, it is good to imitate and make conversation with them.
-For one to two year olds, receptive language is much stronger than expressive at this young stage.
-They will enjoy short books – enjoying the pictures and words.
+For one to two year olds, receptive language is much stronger than expressive.
+They will enjoy short books—enjoying the pictures and words.